 Back in Ponta Delgada that evening, O Galego’s extensive menu of Azorean beef and seafood made the decision difficult in the way that good menus do.

-In the afternoon we drove north to Chá Gorreana, Europe’s oldest tea estate, the only one still operating on the continent.
-The rows of tea bushes ran in neat lines across the hillside above the Atlantic.
+The rows of tea bushes ran in neat lines across the slope.
 Inside the small factory, women sat around a table hand-sorting the freshly processed leaves with swift, practiced precision, pulling stems with the quick economy of people who have done this so many thousands of times that their hands work independently of thought.

 That evening we arrived at Tasquina Vieira without a reservation, four of us, looking through the window at their small and entirely full dining room.
 A man came outside, assessed the situation, and welcomed us in anyway — seating us in the back, in the wine cave room: barrel vaults of black volcanic rock and white plaster, the walls curved overhead, the space intimate and specific to this island in the way of a room that grew from its materials rather than was decorated with them.